whales swimming with marine debris on them

 Marine Protected Areas 2020: Building Effective Conservation Networks

-This report and story map summarizes U.S. contributions towards six key aspects of successful marine protected area (MPA) networks.
+This report summarizes U.S. contributions towards six key aspects of successful marine protected area (MPA) networks.
 The U.S. has established nearly 1,000 MPAs (as defined by the International Union for the Conservation of Nature (IUCN)) to protect important places in our ocean, estuaries, coastal waters, and Great Lakes.
 Scientists and managers have identified the following characteristics for networks of MPAs to achieve conservation outcomes:

 • Area protected